spagettikod/enpeeem/README.md

         remote npm registry to use when the flag proxystash is set (default "https://registry.npmjs.org")
 ```

-### Reindexing
+### Indexing
 When running enpeeem as a proxy the index is automatically maintained.
-Butr if you remove or add packages and/or tarballs in your local storage.
-You can re-index one or more packages using the `-index`-flags seen in the usage description.
+If enpeeem find tarballs but no metadata file it creates the metadata file and saves it to disk.
+This file is then used for consecutive requests.
+If it can not read all tarballs those that could be read are added to the metadata and returned, but the file is not saved.
+Check your application output to find tarballs that can not be read.

+When you index a package with an existing metadata file only new files are added.
+Deleted tarballs are not removed from the metadata file.
+If you need to remove or re-index already indexed files you need to remove the metadata file and enpeeem will reindex it the next time it's requested.